Offliners/Machine-Learning/README.md

 * 2.How to check version of modules?

-   Open your CMD， and then input this command `pip list`
+   Open your CMD，and then input this command `pip list`

 ## Outline
   * [Linear Regression](ML/Linear%20Regression)